KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/leaf_mass_loss_analysis.md

 * 13 July 2016 - KF - added analysis of summary stats for time points

+* 1 Dec 2016 - KF - calculated k for each tank and then ran ANOVA

 ## Description

 This is the code to calculate the mass loss of the leaf packs in the experiment evaluating the impact of in invasive and native crayfish.